liiora/pfUI-lazyres/README.md

 If you have a friendly dead target selected, /pflr will work just like a normal res spell and cast res on that target.

 If you have no target selected and no dead raid member is within range, /pflr will cast the Resurrect spell awaiting target selection.
 That way you can still select targets manually.

+## Improvements of this fork

+* Works in raids and parties
+* Does only require pfUI, but no other external libraries
+* Adds a config for chat-notifications